EEOC Hearing for Federal Employment Discrimination Cases

 You may file a motion for a default judgment against the agency, if ROI has not been issued for more than 15 days (or 20 days, to allow for mail delivery) of your requesting an EEOC hearing.

-Amending the Pending Claim to Add New or Dismissed Issues/Claims:
+Amending the Pending Claim to Add New or Dismissed Issues/Claims

 You may add new issues which have occurred after completion of Agency's EEO investigation or during the hearing process (which could last 6 months to 2 years or more).
 To add a new claim, you must file a Motion To Amend to the Judge.
 The motion must be filed within the 45 days of occurrence of the event you are claiming as discriminatory or retaliatory.

 See more on Amending Complaint.
+Go to Store for samples of amended complaint for purchase.

 You may also file a motion to amend the complaint to add recent incidents you allege to be discriminatory or retaliation.
 See more on amending the complaint.